koji-project/koji/docs/source/using_the_koji_build_system.rst

 API.
 You can get listing of all available calls, arguments and basic help via calling `koji list-api` command.
 This call will also provide you API extensions provided by plugins in that particular koji instance.

+In addition to xmlrpc standard we are using `i8` extension for large integers.
+Datetimes are exchanged as text strings in iso format.